Reinforcement Learning With LLMs Interaction For Distributed Diffusion Model Services: Experiments Results

 \section{Experiments Results}

 The central focus of this paper is the distributed GDM-based AIGC framework and the G-DDPG with LLMs interaction algorithm.
-Thus, our experiments are structured to investigate the following questions: \begin{enumerate}[leftmargin=1.2cm] \item[{\textbf{Q1)}}] Is the proposed distributed GDM-based AIGC framework effective, with an emphasis on understanding an impact of wireless conditions and diffusion steps on its performance? \item[{\textbf{Q2)}}] Is the RLLI framework is valid, particularly whether LLM-empowered generative agents can mimic human personalities to evaluate images accurately? \item[{\textbf{Q3)}}] Is the G-DDPG with LLMs interaction algorithm is effective, specifically if it can converge fast and achieve high sum QoE feedback? \end{enumerate} We first present the experimental setting and platform, and then answer the above questions through numerical evaluations.
-The code is available at \url{https://github.com/HongyangDu/RLLI}.
+Thus, our experiments are structured to investigate the following questions: \begin{enumerate}[leftmargin=1.2cm] \item[{\textbf{Q1)}}] Is the proposed distributed GDM-based AIGC framework effective, with an emphasis on understanding an impact of wireless conditions and diffusion steps on its performance? \item[{\textbf{Q2)}}] Is the RLLI framework is valid, particularly whether LLM-empowered GAs can mimic human personalities to evaluate images accurately? \item[{\textbf{Q3)}}] Is the G-DDPG with LLMs interaction algorithm is effective, specifically if it can converge fast and achieve high sum QoE feedback? \end{enumerate} We first present the experimental setting and platform, and then answer the above questions through numerical evaluations.